 - Follow conversational rules such as turn taking and staying on topic.

-- If you are having real problems being understood investigate other forms of communication such as writing your message, signing or using an electronic device to speak for you.
+- If you are having real problems being understood investigate other forms of communication.
+You can try writing your message, signing or using an electronic device to speak for you.

 If you have concerns about your speech or voice, visit a qualified speech therapist / pathologist for assessment and speech therapy.